How to Start a Blog with WordPress (Step by Step Guide)

 Don’t feel pressured though to get involved in all types of social media.
 Managing social media can be very time consuming with relatively little return in the beginning of your blog journey.

-I recommend to start with just one or two social media accounts.
+We recommend to start with just one or two social media accounts.
 Once your blog picks up, you can always sign up for another one or two.

 When your blog is live, you want to know who visits your site, where they come from, how long they stick around, and so forth.
 You can get access to these kinds of statistics by installing Google Analytics in your website.